 The study was carried out with the approval of the Israeli Ministry of Health National Committee for Human Medical Research No. MOH035-2019 .

-4. Findings
+3. Results

-Providers were the main participants in the discussion.
-However, the main finding that emerged from the participant observation was that the presence of one victim patient had a critical impact on what providers said and how they said it.
+Providers were the main participants in the workshop discussions.
+However, the main finding emerging from our observation is that the presence of one patient who had been harmed by a medical error had a critical impact on what providers said and how they said it.
 Providers often started their remarks by genuinely expressing their sympathy to the patient.
-The framing of dialogue was about the victim, about the importance of a disclosure policy for healing and about the adverse consequences of a “deny and defend” strategy.
-The presence of the patient who had gone through a tragedy in another hospital and shared their story had a powerful impact on the conversation dynamic.
-It created an intimate atmosphere that allowed sharing of feelings and an open conversation between the members of the medical staff among themselves, with the patient, the board team and the risk management team.
+The framing of dialogue was about the victim of the error, about the importance of a disclosure policy for healing and about the adverse consequences of a “deny and defend” strategy.
+The presence of a patient who had actually experienced a tragedy (albeit at another hospital) and who was willing to share their story had a powerful impact on the conversation dynamic.
+It created an intimate atmosphere that allowed an open conversation and the sharing of feelings among the members of the medical staff, and with the patient, the board representatives and the risk management team.

 Three main themes were emerged from the workshops panel discussions' transcripts thematic analysis: